CCSDSPy/ccsdspy/docs/index.rst

 .. image:: _static/used-by/small/punch.png
     :target: https://punch.space.swri.edu/

-Are you using it too?
+Do you know of other missions that use CCSDSPy?
 Let us know `through a github issue`_!

 .. _through a github issue: https://github.com/ddasilva/ccsdspy/issues/new